metio/terraform-provider-k8s/docs/data-sources/batch_job_v1_manifest.md

 Optional:

+- `cluster_trust_bundle` (Attributes) ClusterTrustBundleProjection describes how to select a set of ClusterTrustBundle objects and project their contents into the pod filesystem. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--projected--sources--cluster_trust_bundle))
 - `config_map` (Attributes) Adapts a ConfigMap into a projected volume.The contents of the target ConfigMap's Data field will be presented in a projected volume as files using the keys in the Data field as the file names, unless the items element is populated with specific mappings of keys to paths.
 Note that this is identical to a configmap volume source without the default mode. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--projected--sources--config_map))
 - `downward_api` (Attributes) Represents downward API info for projecting into a projected volume.
 Note that this is identical to a downwardAPI volume source without the default mode. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--projected--sources--downward_api))
 - `secret` (Attributes) Adapts a secret into a projected volume.The contents of the target Secret's Data field will be presented in a projected volume as files using the keys in the Data field as the file names.
 Note that this is identical to a secret volume source without the default mode. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--projected--sources--secret))
 - `service_account_token` (Attributes) ServiceAccountTokenProjection represents a projected service account token volume.
 This projection can be used to insert a service account token into the pods runtime filesystem for use against APIs (Kubernetes API Server or otherwise). (see [below for nested schema](#nestedatt--spec--template--spec--volumes--projected--sources--service_account_token))

+<a id="nestedatt--spec--template--spec--volumes--projected--sources--cluster_trust_bundle"></a>
+### Nested Schema for `spec.template.spec.volumes.projected.sources.cluster_trust_bundle`

+Required:

+- `path` (String) Relative path from the volume root to write the bundle.

+Optional:

+- `label_selector` (Attributes) A label selector is a label query over a set of resources.
+The result of matchLabels and matchExpressions are ANDed.
+An empty label selector matches all objects.
+A null label selector matches no objects. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--projected--sources--service_account_token--label_selector))
+- `name` (String) Select a single ClusterTrustBundle by object name.
+Mutually-exclusive with signerName and labelSelector.
+- `optional` (Boolean) If true, don't block pod startup if the referenced ClusterTrustBundle(s) aren't available.
+If using name, then the named ClusterTrustBundle is allowed not to exist.
+If using signerName, then the combination of signerName and labelSelector is allowed to match zero ClusterTrustBundles.
+- `signer_name` (String) Select all ClusterTrustBundles that match this signer name.
+Mutually-exclusive with name.
+The contents of all selected ClusterTrustBundles will be unified and deduplicated.

+<a id="nestedatt--spec--template--spec--volumes--projected--sources--service_account_token--label_selector"></a>
+### Nested Schema for `spec.template.spec.volumes.projected.sources.service_account_token.label_selector`

+Optional:

+- `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--projected--sources--service_account_token--signer_name--match_expressions))
+- `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is 'key', the operator is 'In', and the values array contains only 'value'.
+The requirements are ANDed.

+<a id="nestedatt--spec--template--spec--volumes--projected--sources--service_account_token--signer_name--match_expressions"></a>
+### Nested Schema for `spec.template.spec.volumes.projected.sources.service_account_token.signer_name.match_expressions`

+Required:

+- `key` (String) key is the label key that the selector applies to.
+- `operator` (String) operator represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists and DoesNotExist.

+Optional:

+- `values` (List of String) values is an array of string values.
+If the operator is In or NotIn, the values array must be non-empty.
+If the operator is Exists or DoesNotExist, the values array must be empty.
+This array is replaced during a strategic merge patch.

 <a id="nestedatt--spec--template--spec--volumes--projected--sources--config_map"></a>
 ### Nested Schema for `spec.template.spec.volumes.projected.sources.config_map`